-The ECSL Summer Course is open to students and young professionals.
-All those who attend the Summer Course are referred to as students on these webpages.
+The ECSL Summer Course is open to university students and young professionals.

-To date, students from the following countries have participated in the programme: Austria, Belgium, Brazil, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Luxembourg, Netherlands, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, South Korea, Thailand, Ukraine and the United Kingdom.
+Students and young professionals have come from all over Europe and worldwide, including Austria, Belgium, Brazil, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Iran, Ireland, Luxembourg, Netherlands, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, South Korea, Spain, Switzerland, Thailand, Ukraine and the United Kingdom.

 The course lasts two weeks and usually starts in the last week of August or the first week of September, depending upon the calendar of the host institution

-After the last lecture in the afternoon, students meet in their working groups in different study rooms to continue progress on their presentations.
+After the last lecture in the afternoon, participants meet in working groups to continue progress on their presentations (see below).

-- First: a general introduction to space law to provide students with basic knowledge on the sources and principles of space law and international space organisations.
+- First: a general introduction to the sources and principles of space law.

-- Second: a series of lectures on specific topics concerning the legal aspects of space applications or activities as well as recent developments in space law and policy, particularly in Europe.
-In this way, each Summer Course has a strong theme (or themes).
+- Second: a series of lectures concerning the legal aspects of specific space applications or activities as well as recent developments in space law and policy.
+In this way, each Summer Course has a unique theme/s.

-Where applicable, students have access to the host university's law library.
-In addition, the students will receive via email a number of documents to be read prior to the course.
+Where applicable, students have access to the host institution's library.
+In addition, the students will receive via email a number of documents to read prior to the course.
 These will include a collection of all the major space treaties and other UN legal instruments.
 We strongly recommend that students print all such documents and bring them with them on the course.

-The ECSL will try to arrange, so far as possible, access to printing and photocopying facilities for students.
-The ECSL cannot guarantee the sufficient availability of computers and therefore strongly advises students to bring their own laptop computers.
-Please note, a laptop computer is NOT a prerequisite to attend the course if you do not own one.
+The ECSL will try to arrange, so far as possible, access to printing and photocopying facilities for participants.
+The ECSL cannot guarantee the sufficient availability of computers and therefore strongly advises participants to bring their own laptop computers.
+However, a laptop computer is NOT a prerequisite to attend the course if you do not own one.

-All students are responsible for organising and paying for their own transportation to and from the Summer Course destination.
+All participants are responsible for organising (and financing) their own transportation to and from the Summer Course destination.

-The structure of accomodation varies each year depedning on the venue.
-Generally, all students and tutors stay in single, double or triple rooms at a hotel or youth hostel organised by the ECSL in conjunction with the host university/institution.
-These are often student halls of residence and usually within a short walk or bus ride from where the classes will take place.
+The nature of the accommodation varies each year depending on the venue.
+Generally, all participants (including tutors) stay in single, double or triple rooms at a comfortable hotel, hostel or university halls of residence organised in advance by the ECSL, and within a short walk or bus ride from where the classes will take place.
 Information on accommodation will be provided in advance.

-The ECSL will organise accommodation basis.
-Students are therefore responsible for their own food and other living expenses.
-The ECSL will try and secure reduced rates locally at the hotel, local restaurants and at the host university/institution where possible.
+The ECSL will normally provide accommodation on a bed & breakfast basis.
+Participants are otherwise responsible for their own food and other living expenses.
+The ECSL will try and secure reduced rates locally at the hotel, local restaurants and at the host university/institution cafeteria where possible.

-Students of varying ages, nationalities and backgrounds are all working towards the same goal at the Summer Course.
-In previous Summer Courses the atmosphere has been one of respect, tolerance and openness.
+Participants of varying age, gender, nationality and background are all working and collaborating towards with shared goals at the Summer Course.
+The atmosphere has always been one of respect, tolerance and openness.
 Students, tutors and faculty all socialise after classes and it is important for students to have fun whilst on the course.

 However, this should not come at the expense of the educational goals of the course.
 Attendance at lectures is compulsory.
 Students who fail to attend lectures or participate in their working groups may not receive their final certificate of participation.